onethirteenco/link-in-bio/README.md

 cd link-in-bio
 ```

-3. Open `link-in-bio.html` in your browser or serve it using a local server.
+3. Open `index.html` in your browser or serve it using a local server.

+### Important Note for Forking

+This repository includes a CNAME file for GitHub Pages configuration.
+When forking this repository:

+1. **Remove or Update the CNAME File**
+   - Delete the CNAME file if you don't plan to use a custom domain
+   - Or update it with your own custom domain if you have one

+2. **GitHub Pages Setup**
+   - Your site will be available at `username.github.io/link-in-bio` by default
+   - If using a custom domain, configure it in your fork's Settings > Pages

+For detailed instructions on forking and contributing, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ### Customization